auraphp/Aura.Di/docs/contextual-injection.md

     ]));
 ```

-This solution does not work `newInstance`.
+This solution does not work with `newInstance`.

 ## Example, five levels deep

 The latter solution becomes more preferable to the former when the context of the dependency tree becomes
 larger and larger, because in the latter solution one does not need to know the complete dependency tree.
 This is clear
 in the following scenario.
-Suppose the console and the web application both require the redis logger, but with
+Suppose the console and the web application both require the Redis logger, but with
 different parameters (e.g. different host name).

 Then we can have the following two solutions.